holepunchto/compact-encoding/README.md

 You can also get a blank state object using `cenc.state()`.

+* `start` is the byte offset to start encoding/decoding at.
+* `end` is the byte offset indicating the end of the buffer.
+* `buffer` should be either a Node.js Buffer or Uint8Array.

 #### `enc.preencode(state, val)`

 Does a fast preencode dry-run that only sets state.end.